The Shepherd of the Hills Outdoor Drama

 VIP tickets are the first 4 rows.
 The VIP seating (the first 4 rows) is only for the Outdoor Drama.
 If you are going to the Buck’s BBQ & Bluegrass Bash Pre-Show Dinner, it does not include VIP seating.

 All online and call-in tickets must be printed.
 Pick up tickets at main Ticket Office.
+If you have multiple orders/families who would like to sit together, please call the box office.

 All tickets include a self-guided tour of the Park, Mini Golf, Lil’ Pete’s Playland & Petting Zoo.
 (Same-day basic park admission only).
 Does not include seasonal specific activities.